TrueBitFoundation/incentive-layer/README.md

+# Contracts
+The main incentive layer contracts are TaskGiver, Solver, and Verifier.
+Each of these contracts inherit from the AccountManager contract.
+Which handles simple operations like keeping track of a balance and submitting a deposit.
+The other contracts hold the methods and data specific to their functionality.
+Users can submit deposits to these contracts which will effectively start an account on that contract.
+For example, if Alice submits a deposit of X ether to the TaskGiver contract, she is considered to be a TaskGiver and can use the methods on the TaskGiver contract.

+# TaskGiver
+This contract holds all of the accounts of TaskGivers.
+TaskGivers are the "clients" of the TrueBit protocol.
+They exchange Ether for computing tasks like running some C code.
+Alice can send out a task to be solved with the `sendTask` method.
+That method creates a Task, an ID for that Task, and stores the information in a Task map.
+An event is broadcasted.
+That event is picked up by Solvers watching for tasks to bid on.
+Once Alice receives the bids the TaskGiver contract randomly chooses a solver and issues it with the task.

-# WIP
+# Solver
-Incentive layer contracts and deployment information.
+The solver

 # API
 Requester.sol will show the api a contract must have in order to create a task on truebit.

 The basic idea is that the contract must have a way to call `truebit.createTask()`(with payment).
 This submits a task and returns its id.
 Once the task is complete it will call `proccessTask` on the contract that created it (which it must have).

-ExampleRequester.sol is an example of how such a contract might want to use Truebit.
-It is able to handle the solution from Truebit and updates a variable.
+ExampleRequester.sol is an example of how such a contract might want to use TrueBit.
+It is able to handle the solution from TrueBit and updates a variable.

 # Truffle
 This is a truffle codebase (see http://truffleframework.com/docs).

 `npm install -g ethereumjs-testrpc`

-`npm install -g truffle` to install
+`npm install truffle@v4.0.0-beta.0 -g` to install truffle

-`truffle migrate` to run migrations
+In a separate tab on the command line run `testrpc`

-`truffle compile` to compile contracts
+Then `truffle deploy` to deploy the contracts

 `truffle test` to run tests